maxcorbeau/dorel.github.io/README.md

 Run `$ bundle install` to install all the gems.

-Run `$ bundle exec jekyll serve` to start the local server.
+Run `$ bundle exec jekyll serve` in the root folder (same where _config.yml) exists to start the local server.

 This will compile the site's source files defined in the folder `source/site/..` into a *temporary* folder named '_site/', which in turn is used for hosting the site locally.